 Anyhow, after a car crash where Kuki lost some friends in it, she decided to change her life dramatically.
-She went on a proposal from Paolo, a man she barely even know.
-And together with her son, this fresh married couple moves to Kenya to live the dream and to face the problems that comes with the dream.
+She goes in on a proposal from Paolo, a man she hardly even know.
+And together with her son, the fresh married couple moves to Kenya to live the dream and to face the problems that comes with the dream.

-The reason why I put this one on the list is actually not so much for the movie itself as it is for my dream.
-I daydreamed a thousand times of Africa.
+The reason why I put this one on the list, is actually not so much for the movie itself as it is for my dream.
+I daydreamed a thousand times of living in Africa.
 This place has something majestic and mysterious at the same time.
-The landscapes, the wildlife, the mountains are some kind of garden of Eden for me.
+The landscapes, the wildlife, the mountains are a garden of Eden for me.

-This one is for all the hopeless romantics among us.
-Frances accepted an invitation for a 10 days during trip in Italy.
+I added this one for all the hopeless romantics among us.
+Frances accepts an invitation for a 10 day during trip in Italy.
 Recently divorced, she buys spontaneously a villa in Tuscan in hope everything would get better.
-During the renovation of her new bought villa, she got immersed in the culture of Tuscan.
+During the renovation of her new bought villa, she get immersed in the culture of Tuscan.